Students transfer to Quincy University for many different reasons, but they find a common experience:

 - Cannot be a vocational class.

-- Must come from an accredited college.
+- Credits come from a regionally accredited college.*

 - Student must have earned above a C-.